le-tex/InDesignScripts/insert-alt-text/README.md

 ##  Requirements

-You need an XML file with this structure:
+You need an XML file with this structure.
+You can use the script as well to create a blank template including the links in the InDesign document:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>